psi4/psi4/doc/sphinxman/source/tutorial.rst

 For your convenience, this example can be found in :srcsample:`tu1-h2o-energy`.
 You can run it if you wish.
-Once |PSIfour| is in your path (see the User Configuration section of the installation instructions), you can run this computation by typing
+Once |PSIfour| is in your path (see the :ref:`User Configuration <sec:install_III_7>` section of the installation instructions), you can run this computation by typing

    >>> psi4 input.dat output.dat